devankestel/kol_permable_passive_skills/my_pps.md

 * Tao of the Terrapin | Doubles Hat/Pants power | Turtle Tamer
 * Tempuramancy | Lets you cook tempura dishes | Pastamancer
 * Testudinal Teachings | Your familiars gain weight faster | Turtle Tamer
-* Thief Among the Honorable | +5% Item Drops from Monsters, +10% Meat from Monsters | Accordion Thief

 ## And need to be researched